Bandvagn 206

-Bandvagn 206 (Bv 206) (meaning "Tracked Vehicle 206" in English) is a tracked articulated, all-terrain carrier developed by Hägglunds (now part of BAE Systems Platforms & Services) for the Swedish Army.
+Bandvagn 206 (bv 206) (meaning "Tracked Vehicle 206" in English) is a tracked articulated, all-terrain carrier initially developed and manufactured by the Swedish company Hägglund & Söner, and subsequently by BAE Systems Hägglunds, for the Swedish Army.
 It consists of two units, with all four tracks powered.
-It can carry up to 17 people (6 in the front compartment, 11 in the rear), and the trailer unit can be adapted for different uses (see Variants section).
+It can carry up to 17 people, 6 in the front compartment, 11 in the rear.
+The trailer unit can be adapted for different uses (see Variants section).

 History

-Development of the Bv 206 all-terrain articulated tracked carrier began in 1974.
-Three batches of trial vehicles were delivered between 1976 and 1978 and the first production examples were delivered to the Swedish Defense Administration in 1980.
+Development of the bv 206 all-terrain articulated tracked carrier began in 1974.
+Three batches of trial vehicles were delivered by Hägglund & Söner between 1976 and 1978.
+The first production examples were delivered to the Swedish Defence Administration in 1980.

+In 1997 the military vehicles business of Hägglund & Söner was acquired by Alvis plc, becoming Alvis Hägglunds.
+In turn, in 2004, Alvis became part of BAE Systems, with the business becoming BAE Systems Hägglunds.

+Description

-Like its predecessor, the Volvo Bv 202, the Bv 206 is designed to carry troops and equipment through snow and bog-lands in northern Sweden.
-The low ground pressure enables the Bv 206 to cope with a wide range of difficult conditions.
-It is also fully amphibious, with a speed in water of up to 4.7 km/h.
-Over 11,000 have been produced and they are used in more than 37 countries worldwide.
+Like its predecessor, the Volvo Bv 202, the bv 206 is designed to carry troops and equipment through snow and bog-lands in northern Sweden.
+The low ground pressure enables the bv 206 to cope with a wide range of difficult conditions.
+It is fully amphibious, with a speed in water of up to 4.7 km/h.
+Over 11,000 units have been produced and they are used in more than 37 countries worldwide.